khashayarplus3/khashayarplus3/README.md

 - 👋 Hi, I’m @khashayarplus3
-- 👀 I’m interested in Fintech, Economics, Finance
+- 👀 I’m interested in Fintech
-- 🌱 I’m currently learning Fintech
-- 💞️ I’m looking to collaborate on python, Excel, SQL
+- 💞️ I’m looking to collaborate on projects using Python, Stata, Excel & SQL
-- 📫 How to reach me ig; @khashi.zz
+- 📫 How to reach me: IM: zarekhash@gmail.com

 <!---
 khashayarplus3/khashayarplus3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.